 1. Yellow Santol Fruit

 The yellow santol’s leaves are 15 cm (6 inches) long and transform to yellow when they age.
 In addition, this variety comes with pinkish-yellow flowers.
-The fruits boast a thin rind, and a 0.6 t0 1.25 cm pulp surrounds the seeds.
+The fruits boast a thin rind and a 0.6 t0 1.25 cm pulp surrounds the seeds.
 Yellow santol fruits grow wildly in the Malayan forests.

 2. Red Santol Fruit

 The red santol comes with 30 cm (12 inches) long leaves that assume a velvet design beneath and transform to red when they age.
-It boasts greenish or ivory flowers, and its fruits have a thick rind, and their seeds are covered by less pulp.
+It boasts greenish or ivory flowers, its fruits have a thick rind, and its seeds are covered by less pulp.
 Red santol fruits easily fall off the tree when they are ripe.

 What Does the Santol Taste Like?

 Santol fruits come with a sour to sweet taste, depending on how ripe they are.
 Unripe santol fruit is very sour and might be unbearable for people trying them for the first time.
 However, you’ll be surprised to learn that unripe fruits are eaten with salt in the Philippines to make the sour taste more bearable.
 The riper the “santols” are, the sweeter they become.

 Natives in Southeast Asia believe that the larger the circle at the center of the santol fruit, the sweeter it is.
 However, remember to remove the seeds since the santol seed is not edible.